dcchambers/dcchambers.github.io/_posts/2018-03-24-whats-up-world.md

 One of my resolutions for :calendar: 2018 is to improve my writing.[^1][^2] It turns out that in order to write *better*, you have to write *more*.
 I've been [Bullet Journaling](http://bulletjournal.com/) for a while now - but that doesn't really let me flex my creative writing muscles.
-I've started writing a regular journal as well.
-I've been wanting to start a technical writing blog for a while.
-There are a number of blogs I read religiously.
+I have already started writing a regular journal, but I've been wanting to start a technical blog for a while.
+There are a number of tech/programming/ops blogs I read religiously.
 [Julia Evans](https://jvns.ca/),
 [Rachel by the Bay](http://rachelbythebay.com/w/), [Joel on Software](https://www.joelonsoftware.com/), etc. You know the drill.